Bethel College strives to provide safe facilities and a secure environment for all members of our campus community.

 - Report any damage and/or injuries to your resident director.

 - SOUND THE ALARM and leave the building by the nearest exit.

-- Call the fire department by dialing 911 (8-911 from a campus phone).
+- Call the fire department by dialing 911.
 Give as much information as you can to the dispatcher.
 Do not hang up until the dispatcher tells you that s/he has all the information needed.

 Do not attempt to put out the fire or rescue others unless you can do so safely.

 Where to go if there’s a possibility of fire: